“I will give you the keys of the kingdom of heaven

-The keys of the kingdom is also a Christian concept of church authority and can be seen on the coat of arms of the Holy See and Vatican City State, that include an image of crossed keys to represent the metaphorical keys of the office of Saint Peter, the first Pope and the rock that the Church will be built on.
+The “keys of the kingdom” is also a Christian concept of Church authority and can be seen on the coat of arms of the Holy See and Vatican City State, that include an image of crossed keys to represent the metaphorical keys of the office of Saint Peter, the first Pope and the rock that the Church was built on.

 A key point of our Catholic education and key objective of our Catholic Christian faith is to hand over the keys to the Kingdom of Heaven, given through the Gifts of the Holy Spirit, so that our students have:

 Wisdom: To see God in everyone and everything, everywhere.

 Understanding: The ability to comprehend that we are followers of Christ.